jharwell/libra/docs/development/cxx-dev-guide.rst

 - Function inputs should use ``const`` to indicate that the parameter is input-only (``&`` or ``*``), and cannot be modified in the function body.

-- Function inputs should use ``&&`` to indicate the the parameter will be consumed by the function and further use after the function is called is invalid.
+- Function inputs should use ``&&`` to indicate the parameter will be consumed by the function and further use after the function is called is invalid.

 - Function inputs should pass by reference (not by constant reference), to indicate that the parameter is an input-output parameter.
 The number of